-Yesterday in a surprise move the Obama administration announced that they were delaying the Affordable Care Act’s employer mandate until 2015.
+Yesterday in a surprise move the Obama administration announced they are delaying the Affordable Care Act’s employer mandate until 2015.
 This will conventionally put the implementation of the provision off until after the next congressional election.
 From the Treasury:

 Over the past several months, the Administration has been engaging in a dialogue with businesses – many of which already provide health coverage for their workers – about the new employer and insurer reporting requirements under the Affordable Care Act (ACA).
 We have heard concerns about the complexity of the requirements and the need for more time to implement them effectively.
 We recognize that the vast majority of businesses that will need to do this reporting already provide health insurance to their workers, and we want to make sure it is easy for others to do so.
 We have listened to your feedback.
 And we are taking action.